nader2929/brane_preprocessing_lib/README.md

 > Input

-- `string_columns : string` : A string in the format of a list of string that is formatted is as "['value1', 'value2', 'value3', 'value4', 'value5', ...]"
+- `string_columns : string` : A string in the format of a list of string that is formatted is as "['value1', 'value2', 'value3', 'value4', 'value5', ...]" indicating the columns to replace the string values of.
 - `data_path : string` : The path in the Brane environment to find the data to use.

 > Output